Mmulobi/smart_learning/supabase_dashboard_instructions.md

    - Check the "SELECT" operation
    - Click "Save Policy"

+### Create policies for the student_profiles table:

+1. Find the "student_profiles" table in the list
+2. **Delete any existing policies** that might be conflicting
+3. Click "New Policy"
+4. Create a policy for students to manage their own profiles:

+   - Policy name: `Allow users to manage their own student profiles`
+   - Policy definition: Select "Create custom policy"
+   - Using expression:
+     ```sql
+     auth.uid() = user_id
+     ```
+   - Target roles: Leave blank (applies to all authenticated users)
+   - Check all operations: "SELECT", "INSERT", "UPDATE", and "DELETE"
+   - Click "Save Policy"

 ### Create policies for the earnings table:

 1. Click "New Policy" for the earnings table